ifding/ml-system-design/README.md

 Interviewers will generally ask you to design a machine learning system for a particular task.
 This question is usually broad.

-- The first thing you need to do is **ask questions to narrow down the scope** of the problem and ensure your system’s requirements.
+- The first thing you need to do is to **ask questions to narrow down the scope** of the problem and ensure your system’s requirements.
 - You should also ask questions about **performance and capacity considerations** of the system.

 ![](./_images/de_ds_ml.png)